 For precision activities we want to position the parts/materials high enough to limit excessive tilting the head down to see the task.
 We may need to consider supporting the weight of arms to unload neck and shoulders.

-In this case, the recommended workbench height is 3 to 5 inches/7.6 to 12.7 cm higher than elbow height.
-This equates to a fixed height at 45 inches/114 cm and an adjustable height range of 40 to 52 inches/102 to 132 cm.
+In this case, the recommended workbench height is 3 to 5 inches/7.6 to 12.7 cm. higher than elbow height.
+This equates to a fixed height at 45 inches/114 cm. and an adjustable height range of 40 to 52 inches/102 to 132 cm.

 Anthropometric Data Base (Excel Spreadsheet)